ja88a/vrfs-go-merkletree/README.md

 ![Implemented Protocol Overview](./doc/assets/VRFS_overview-protocol_v1.png)

+Key principles:
 * The VRFS Service handles the creds/access to the [external] NFS service
 * Files are directly uploaded to & downloaded from the NFS service
 * VRFS retrieves the file hashes from the NFS server, for building its Merkle Tree

+Design motivations:
+* Separation of concerns: storing the file sets (File Storage server) Vs. handling the files' verification process (VRFS API)
+    * Independence towards the used files storage service, i.e. can be replaced by a 3rd party file storage solution
+    * Corresponding micro-services cloud hosting platform instances can be customized per their core business requirements
+* Minimized data bandwidth consumption: with this design option
+    * the fact that the file storage service exposes an API for retrieving the file bucket hashes is a key requirement since this avoids the need for the VRFS API to upload or download the files
+    * Integrating a 3rd party solution would probably not support the provision of the [expected] file hashes

 This protocol results in:
 * 6 steps to remotely store the files - 1 client command: 1 API & n file uploads requests + 1 VRFS-FS API request